 - PPP contract model containing the rights and obligations of the parties and the distribution of risks;

 - ancillary documents that participants must submit together with their proposals.

 After the tender notice and bidding rules are published, the contracting entity grants a period for Q&A with the participants (the PPP procedure shall have at least one Q&A meeting to clarify doubts and concerns that participants may have).
 Once that period is concluded, participants prepare and submit their technical and economic proposals.
-At the end of the bidding process, the project is awarded to the bidder that offered the best terms in price, quality, financing, opportunity and other circumstances as determined by the contracting party in the bidding rules.
+At the end of the bidding process, the project is awarded to the bidder that offers the best terms regarding price, quality, financing, opportunity and other circumstances as determined by the contracting party in the bidding rules.

 Any person is allowed to attend the events of the bidding process as a public observer.
 Likewise, the bidding process shall have a social witness to verify that the procedures follow the principles of legality, free participation and competition, objectivity, impartiality, transparency and publicity.

 The entire bidding process may be developed electronically, as provided in Section II.
 The first electronic processes are being developed through CompraNet.

 ii Requests for proposals and unsolicited proposals

 Any individual or entity that fulfils the requirements established in the bidding rules is allowed to participate in the bidding process, whether individually or as a consortium.
 The term for the submission of proposals is at least 20 business days after the last Q&A meeting or event as provided for in the bidding process calendar.
 Bidders must submit a technical and an economic proposal for the project in separate and sealed envelopes, which are opened in a public session for evaluation.